Miltonly/Streets/Mae Court

 Which schools serve Mae Court?

-Public elementary students attend Brookville Elementary, located on the street itself.
+Public elementary draws to Brookville Elementary School, which is steps away.
 Catholic elementary is St. Scholastica, a 14-minute drive.
-Secondary catchment is Craig Kielburger Secondary School, 13 minutes away.
+Secondary catchment is Craig Kielburger for public and St. Kateri Tekakwitha for Catholic.

 How far is Mae Court from Toronto?

-The drive to the Milton GO station takes about 19 minutes, and the full commute to Union Station via GO train runs roughly 79 minutes.
+The drive to the Milton GO Station takes about 19 minutes, and the full GO and TTC trip to Union Station runs around 79 minutes.
+Driving to downtown Toronto takes roughly an hour depending on traffic.

 Is Mae Court close to the 401 or 407?

-Highway 401 at Regional Road 25 is an 18-minute drive from Mae Court.
-The 407 is accessible via the 401, but there is no direct nearby on-ramp.
+The 401 on-ramp at Regional Road 25 is an 18-minute drive.
+The 407 is accessible via the 401 or from the north, adding a few minutes.

 Who is Mae Court a good fit for?